isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Key Functionalities.md

 third_nav_title: What is TradeTrust
 ---
 <h4>THREE Key Functionalities</h4>
-<p>By adopting TradeTrust, you can issue, exchange and/or receive electronic
+<p>By adopting TradeTrust, you can issue, exchange and/or receive TradeTrust-issued
-documents.
-And it empowers intended recipients to:</p>
+electronic documents know as TrustDoc files.
+These files empowers intended recipients to:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p><strong>Verify the authenticity : </strong>Any tampering would be evident</p>